 Mr. Brandwein is an internationally recognized expert on management, communication, leadership, team-building, and customer service.
 He has presented in every one of the 50 states, in most provinces of Canada, and on 6 of the 7 continents.
 He is the author of four best-selling books, Training Terrific Staff!, Training Terrific Staff!
-Volume Two, Super Staff SuperVision, and Learning Leadership, and wrote and presented three 1999 Emmy® award-winning televisions programs on communication, broadcast on PBS stations throughout the U.S. Michael’s Juris Doctor degree is from the University of Chicago.
+Volume Two, Super Staff SuperVision, Skill of the Day, and Learning Leadership, and wrote and presented three 1999 Emmy® award-winning televisions programs on communication, broadcast on PBS stations throughout the U.S. Michael’s Juris Doctor degree is from the University of Chicago.
 He served nine years as a trial lawyer and partner in a firm in Chicago until he left the practice of law in 1989 to pursue full-time his true passion of teaching and speaking.
 His undergraduate degree in Speech Communication is from the University of Illinois at Urbana, where he graduated summa cum laude as a Bronze Tablet Scholar, the highest academic distinction awarded by the University.
 Michael has directed training for Global Camps Africa’s counselors in Johannesburg, and for a USAID/GGA training workshop for camp directors around South Africa.
 He also conducted two trainings on USAID contracts in South Africa.
 Michael is based in the Chicago area where he lives with his wife Donna, a professional sign language interpreter, and their two sons.

 Dr. Kalahn Taylor-Clark is the Associate Vice President and Head of Public Affairs, Cardiometabolic Health, US External Affairs at Sanofi.
 Dr. Taylor-Clark previously served as Assistant Professor and Senior Advisor to the Center for Health Policy Research and Ethics at George Mason University.
 Prior to that, she was the Director of Health Policy at the National Partnership for Women and Families (NP).
 Her primary responsibilities were in providing strategic policy support on a range of activities related to delivery system reform, including payment reform, quality measurement, reduction of health disparities, consumer engagement, and promotion of patient-centered care delivery and the effective use of health information technology (HIT).
 Prior to joining NP, Dr. Taylor-Clark led the Patient-Centeredness and Health Equity Portfolio in the Engelberg Center for Health Care Reform at the Brookings Institution.